 Chinese Proverbs, Sayings of Chinese Origin

-The number of new highs has moved up slightly but the 20 day moving average of new lows is still leading although the market has mounted a very strong rally over the past 2 days.
-Another revealing factor is that the 100 day and 1 year moving average of new lows are virtually unchanged from last week’s numbers.
+The number of new highs has moved up slightly but the 20 days moving average of new lows is still leading Although the market has mounted a adamant rally over the past two days.
+Another revealing factor is that the 100 days and one year moving average of new lows are virtually unchanged from last week’s numbers.
 This action clearly indicates that all is not well in the markets as the internal structure is weakening.

-In one week the Dow was able to take out 10400 and 10200 and the interesting part is that both price points were taken out on volume of over 7 billion share.
-If the Dow remains below 10,200 today it will have traded below 10,200 for 3 days and will now issue a stronger signal that it is ready to mount a decent to steep correction.
+In one week the Dow was able to take out 10400, and 10200 and the interesting part is that both price points were taken out on volume of over 7 billion shares.
+If the Dow remains below 10,200 today, it will have traded below 10,200 for three days and will now issue a stronger signal that it is ready to mount a decent to steep correction.
 The break below 10,200 is significant for it was the bottom of a channel formation that took shape from Nov 2009.
 A break below a channel formation, especially when the markets are extremely overbought usually produces a strong move in the downward direction.
 Market update Jan 26, 2010.

 The Dow traded as low as 10050 and Dow futures traded as low as 9994 and then bounced back very strongly.
-The break below 10,200 turned the trend negative but the Dow needs to stay below this level.
-Trends are determined by key price points and for a trend to remain valid the market must remain below that price point.
-Thus if the Dow trades past 10,200 for 3 days in a row it will neutralize the previous signal.
-It will not however, negate the fact that breaking below a channel formation after a strong run up usually produces a strong downward move; it will only delay the action.
+The break below 10,200 turned the trend negative, but the Dow needs to stay below this level.
+Trends are determined by key price points, and for a trend to remain valid, the market must remain below that price point.
+Thus if the Dow trades past 10,200 for three days in a row, it will neutralise the previous signal.
+It will not, however, negate the fact that breaking below a channel formation after a strong run up usually produces a strong downward move; it will only delay the action.
 We have further signs that all is not well in the markets.
-MMM a stock that rallied strongly with Dow actually closed lower on Monday, and today it closed unchanged; in the past two days, the Dow has tacked on over 200 points.
-If you look at the banking sector many former higher flyers are also not performing all that well.
+MMM a stock that rallied strongly with Dow closed lower on Monday, and today it closed unchanged; in the past two days, the Dow has tacked on over 200 points.
+If you look at the banking sector, many former higher flyers are also not performing all that well.

 The Dow utilities broke down one month before the markets, and so they appear to have resumed their leadership role.
 If the Dow should rally to new highs, a failure by the utilities to match them and surge to new highs before the Dow would be another clear signal that the markets are heading into a danger zone.
-Copper another leading economic indicator is trading well of its highs and the Baltic dry index has put in a double top formation.
+Copper another leading economic indicator is trading well off its highs, and the Baltic Dry index has put in a double top formation.

-If the Dow rallies to test its old highs without pulling back to the 9200-9400 ranges then it will be setting itself up for an extreme correction.
-This rapid move down was simply not enough to let out all the steam this market has built up and a strong rally now will result in a move similar to one that took place in the bond markets between Dec 2008 and July 2009.
-Bonds shed over 20% in 6 months, for bonds this is a massive move, so for stocks a comparable move would be in the 40% plus ranges.
+If the Dow rallies to test its old highs without pulling back to the 9200-9400 ranges, then it will be setting itself up for an extreme correction.
+This rapid move down was simply not enough to let out all the steam this market has built up and a strong rally now will result in a step similar to one that took place in the bond markets between Dec 2008 and July 2009.
+Bonds shed over 20% in 6 months, for bonds this is a massive move, so for stocks, a comparable move would be in the 40% plus ranges.

-Volatility readings have surged to yet another new high indicating that violent moves are going to continue to plague this market.
-Look how fast this market pulled back and look how fast it reversed.
+Volatility readings have surged to yet another new high indicating that powerful moves are going to continue to plague this market.
+Look how fast this market pulled back, and it reversed course just as fast.
 The moves though have still been one-sided in nature (mostly to the upside) for the most part, but the next move will be for the majority of the swings to occur on the downside.

-Finally, if the current daily sell is neutralized and a buy signal is issued on the daily charts, we will send out an interim update as it could be an early signal that the Dow is going to re test its old highs.
+Finally, if the current daily sell is neutralised and a buy signal is issued on the daily charts, we will send out an interim update as it could be an early signal that the Dow is going to re-test its old highs.
 Right now we still have a daily sell signal, in effect; the weekly while closer to the sell zone has not generated a sell signal yet.

-If you take the very short-term view you are going to get frustrated with the concepts of patience and discipline, but understand that one needs to look further out and check to see if everything is clear before jumping in.
-Big gains are not made by taking the very short-term view.
-For several months in a row we stated that palladium was an incredible buy (several times we went out and called it a screaming buy) and from Oct 2008 to March of 2009 it did virtually nothing.
-Short term traders were bored by this talk but those that waited and held did very well.
+If you take the very short-term view, you are going to get frustrated with the concepts of patience and discipline, but understand that one needs to look further out and check to see if everything is clear before jumping in.
+Significant gains are not made by taking the very short-term view.
+For several months in a row, we stated that Palladium was an incredible buy (several times we went out and called it a screaming buy) and from Oct 2008 to March of 2009 it did virtually nothing.
+Short term traders were bored by this talk, but those that waited and held did very well.
 The same can be said for the markets; we spoke of the markets putting a bottom, well in advance of them putting in the final bottom.
-In fact, when we issued our targets for Dow 10,500 in Feb 2009; at that time the market was taking a beating, and we looked like bloody fools for stating that it was going to eventually rally to the 10,500 ranges.
-We have run into this same situation over and over and from each encounter, we have discovered the same principle always applies.
+In fact, when we issued our targets for Dow 10,500 in Feb 2009; at that time the market was taking a beating, and we looked like bloody fools for stating that it was going to rally to the 10,500 ranges eventually.
+We have run into this same situation over and over, and from each encounter, we have discovered the same principle always applies.
 Those who have no patience or discipline end up giving up all their gains and then some.
 Do not join this crowd for they are always looking for new members.

-Market internals are also suggesting all is not well in the markets going forward as is the volume.
-Therefore, despite the urge to jump into the markets, we urge long-term investors to sit on the sidelines and maybe ease into a few put positions as a hedge..
+Market internals is also suggesting all is not well in the markets going forward as is the volume.
+Therefore, despite the urge to jump into the markets, we urge long-term investors to sit on the sidelines and maybe ease into a few put positions as a hedge.
 Once a full-fledged/Strong sell signal is generated you can start to purchase puts more aggressively.

 A full-fledged sell is a sell signal from our smart money indicator.
 A very strong sell signal would be a sell signal generated on the weekly time frames.
 Right now we have a daily sell signal, in effect, only, so we are not going to act aggressively on it.

 Looking further down the line (7-12 months ahead) there are going to be many opportunities in the commodity’s sector as the world’s central governments are going to continue to destroy their currencies.
 Furthermore, supplies of many key commodities are declining across the board.
-The precious metals sector is certainly going to shine strongly over the long-term as central bankers are creating new money at a mind numbing rate.
+The precious metals sector is certainly going to shine strongly over the long-term as central bankers are creating new money at a mind-numbing rate.
 Many countries will have to restrict their mining activities because of electricity shortages; this is yet another factor that will come to play when the dust finally settles down.
-There are so many overwhelming reasons to support a very strong sustained rally in the commodities sector (especially in the Energy and Precious metals sub sectors) that we would have to write a whole article just to cover them; however, when it comes to the general markets there is very little to support a long-term rally.
-In fact one would have to really push ones imagination in an attempt to find evidence that supports a long-term rally in the markets; at least for now, but the future could change.
-The saying don’t fight the feds was not invented for no reason.
+There are so many overwhelming reasons to support an adamant sustained rally in the commodities sector (especially in the Energy and Precious Metals sub-sectors) that we would have to write a whole article just to cover them; however, when it comes to the general markets there is very little to support a long-term rally.
+In fact one would have to push one’s imagination in an attempt to find evidence that supports a long rally in the markets; at least for now, but the future could change.
+The saying doesn’t fight the feds was not invented for no reason.
 So if the Feds remain aggressive, then the market could rally much higher even though the fundamentals and technical might not support a rally.